-It makes a lot of sense to first consider the rebate percentage as it directly impacts the amount of savings you’ll be getting.
+It makes a lot of sense to first consider the cashback percentage as it directly impacts the amount of savings you’ll be getting.

-Currently, cash rebate credit cards in Malaysia offer rebates from as low as 0.2% for certain spending categories (such as the HSBC Amanah MPower Platinum Credit Card-i for local spending), all the way up to 10% (such as the Mach Visa Credit Card or the UOB Lady’s Classic Card) for various purchase categories.
+Currently, cash rebate credit cards in Malaysia offer rebates from as low as 0.2% for certain spending categories (such as the HSBC Amanah MPower Platinum Credit Card-i), all the way up to 10% (Citi Cash Back Card) for selected purchases.

 2) What are the cash back categories?

 Most cards offer rebates on specific categories, which could be on petrol, groceries, entertainment outlets (such as cinemas), dining or even insurance premium, just to name a few.
 Prior to applying for one, you should consider exactly which category of items you’ll be spending the most.